The good news is it’s not smoke. It’s steam.

 Have you ever wondered what those large, strangely shaped concrete towers at a nuclear power plant are?
 Often, they are shown belching massive columns of steam.
 These towers are called “hyperboloid cooling towers.”
 This article seeks to understand the purpose of these towers and why they have such a distinctive shape.

-The required cold air draft is promoted by the unique shape of the cooling tower.
+The cooling tower’s unique shape promotes the required cold air draft.
 As the structure curves inward, a more laminar flow characteristic is created.
 While the wide base allows for improved evaporation, the wide top forces the warm, moist air to achieve a more turbulent flow.
-This creates a negative pressure system at the bottom of the cooling tower which acts as the motive force behind the initial cold air draft.
-By acting in this way, the efficiency of the cooling tower is greatly increased.
+This creates a negative pressure system at the bottom of the cooling tower, which is the motive force behind the initial cold air draft.
+By acting this way, the efficiency of the cooling tower is significantly increased.

 Photo Credit: Owen Cliffe